Privacy Policy³

 All employees have an obligation to report actual or potential data protection compliance failures.
 This allows us to:

-• Investigate the failure and take remedial steps if
+• Investigate the failure and take remedial steps if necessary

-• Maintain a register of compliance
+• Maintain a register of compliance failures

-• Notify the ICO of any compliance failures that are material either in their own right or as part of a pattern of failures
+• Notify the ICO of any compliance failures that are material either in their own right or as part of a pattern of failures.

 Any employee who fails to notify of a breach or is found to have known or suspected a breach has occurred but has not followed the correct reporting procedures may be liable to disciplinary action.